Dogs

 Cassie joined our family on February 5, 2020.
 We held her little paw as she crossed Rainbow Bridge on April 13, 2024.

 We think Cassie was born around 2010.
 Someone found her all alone, roaming the plains in eastern Colorado and took her to the Humane Society.
 After Tabitha saw her profile online, Doug rushed over to the shelter and put a deposit/hold on her just in case her family didn’t claim her.
 When she arrived at the shelter, she was missing five teeth.
 Because of her bad teeth and jaw, the day before we brought her home, the shelter pulled twenty-six teeth.
-She was in a lot of pain after the surgery, but she’s doing great now.
-Although she plays with Chili and Kirby, her favorite thing to do is curl up on a blanket on the couch and snuggle with us.
+She was in a lot of pain after the surgery, but she recovered well and was able to eat without any problems.
+Although she played with Chili and Kirby, her favorite thing to do was curl up on a blanket on the couch and snuggle with us.

 Annie